 I believe the stage is set for pantheism to emerge as the hallmark worldview for a new human era, the focal point of a great paradigm shift for the 21st century.
 It is tantalizingly close even now, and many are already touching its pulse without knowing so.
 Pantheism is the alpha of theism and the omega of atheism, the end goal of the romantic heart, the rational mind, and the homeward bound soul.
 And the awesome part is that nothing needs to happen to deliver us.
 The Reality at the root of pantheism is here now, waiting for you to discover it for yourself.

-In The God Delusion, his (in)famous salvo aimed at everything held sacred by everyone, Richard Dawkins dismissed pantheism as “sexed-up atheism.”
+Richard Dawkins, the eminent biologist and New Atheist mouthpiece who seems bent on chopping down everything held sacred by everyone, briefly mentioned pantheism in his book The God Delusion, dismissing it as “sexed-up atheism.”
 He was right, in a way.
 But he got it exactly backwards.
 The small container goes inside the bigger one.
 Atheism is pantheism for prudes.

 One peculiar thing about pantheism is how obscure yet ordinary it is, and the big secret about it is that there is no secret at all.
 There is no esoterica behind the knowledge of pantheism.
 The pantheist experience is nothing other than cognitive awareness of non-dual Reality –simply put, this is the individual becoming aware that her self-awareness does not make her separate from her surroundings, that any sense of separation is illusory.

-The non-duality behind pantheism is the logical extension of something we have all known at times in varying degrees.
-Just the simple experience of being One with that which you love, recognized for what it really means: you are not “you” alone.
+The non-duality behind pantheism is the logical extension of something we have all known superrationally to varying degrees: the simple experience of being One with that which you love, recognized for what it really means: you are not “you” alone.
+Your ultimate Reality is shared with all other beings and things that exist (“and all that is gone, and all that’s to come”).

 Love is the bond between what appears to be disconnected.
 To love means to share our whole being, to let down the intellectual walls we built to protect and separate our sense of self from others.
 The pantheist simply takes love to its logical conclusion.
 Once the experience of non-duality visits us, there is no reason to think that anything in the universe is separate from us or anything else– therefore, when we open ourselves to the universe, the universe loves us back.
 The boundaries we drew around us and between us disappear, and love rushes in.